 Wrapping it Up

 I would recommend you to go ahead and give it a try.
-You can also modify this code for your customised shortcode you want to use in Post Title.
-Because possibilities here are endless.
+You can also modify this code for the customized shortcode you want to use in Post Title.
+Because the possibilities here are endless.

 Happy blogging!!!